KDE/digikam-doc/README.md

 ## Directories Hierarchy

-- LICENSES : host all licenses used in the project.
+- LICENSES : all licenses used in the project.
-- digikam  : host the main digiKam docbook and png files for the handbook.
+- digikam  : the main digiKam docbook and png files for the handbook.
 - po       : link to handbook translations files.
-- showfoto : host the Showfoto docbook files, the digiKam Image Editor stand alone version.
+- showfoto : the Showfoto docbook files, aka the digiKam Image Editor stand alone version.
              Mostly of the Showfoto documentation are shared with the digiKam documentation implementation.
-- project  : host some helpers scripts.
+- project  : some helpers scripts.

 ## Translations

-The documentations are internationalized by KDE translators teams.
+The documentations are internationalized by KDE translator teams.
 In this repository, only the native English version is maintained and text are writted in DocBook container.
-These files are parsed daily by scripts to extract strings to translate.
-Contents is exported to dedicated containers for translators.
+These files are parsed daily by scripts which extract strings to translate.
+Contents are finaly exported to dedicated containers for translators.

-When translations are updated, files are re-injected back by others scripts to compile internationalized versions of DocBook files, linked in po/ sub-directories of this project for future conversion to HTML/PDF or for packaging.
+When translations are updated by the transltor teams, files are re-injected back by others scripts to this project, in goal to compile internationalized versions of DocBook files.
+These files are linked in po/ sub-directories from this project for future conversion to HTML/PDF or for packaging.

 This project is not involved to translations workflow.
 Please contact [KDE translation teams](https://l10n.kde.org/docs/index-script.php) if you want to contribute to the documentation internationalization.

 ## Contribute Workflow

-To help to write this English documentation, you must use a standard git worflow based on Fork/Merge Request mechanism.
+To help us to write this English documentation, you must use a standard git worflow based on Fork/Merge Request mechanism.
-You will not have an access to this repository directly.
+You will not have a direct access to this repository.
 All new contributors must process as below:

 - Create an account to [KDE identity](https://identity.kde.org/).
 - Be logged with this account to [KDE git server](https://invent.kde.org/users/sign_in).
 - [Fork this project](https://invent.kde.org/documentation/digikam-doc/-/forks/new) to your account.

+All contributor changes must be performed in this forked repository.
+Contributors can use the web interface to edit existing files or to clone the repository on a computer to process advanced operations as to create new contents.
+At end, contributor commits new file in the forked repository.

-All contributor changes must be performed in this fork.
-When all is done, a Merge Request must be send to the original (Central) project to:
+When all contributor tasks are done, a Merge Request must be send to the original (Central) project to:

 - Notify coordinator about the contribution.
 - Coordinator will review the changes.
 - Coordinator can post comments in the Merge Request if something is wrong (aka DocBook compilation fails with the Continuous Integration).
-- Contributor must adjust, comment, or rebase changes accordignly with coordinator feedbacks.
+- Contributor must adjust, comment, or rebase changes in the forked repository accordignly with coordinator feedbacks.
-- When all is ready, coordinator merge changes in original repository.
+- When all is ready, coordinator merge changes from the forked repository to the original repository.

 Later, a contributor can re-use the forked repository to rebase contents with original.
 Forked repository will be up-to-date and contributor can create a new Merge Request with new changes to integrate in original repository.

-The git workflow is well [documented in KDE project](https://community.kde.org/Infrastructure/Git/Simple_Workflow).
+This git workflow is well [documented in KDE project](https://community.kde.org/Infrastructure/Git/Simple_Workflow).

 ## Current Project Tasks